saltstack/salt/doc/index.rst

 :doc:`Firewall settings and Salt <topics/tutorials/firewall>`
     A tutorial covering how to properly firewall a Salt Master server.

+:doc:`Cron and Salt States <topics/tutorials/cron>`
+    A tutorial covering how to properly use cron to schedule when a minion updates its state.

 :doc:`Network topology <ref/topology>`
     At it's core, Salt is a highly scalable communication layer built on top of ZeroMQ that enables remote execution and configuration